yannickbrouwer/smarter-country-selector/README.md

 ## Implementation

-The prototype is built using HTML, CSS and Javascript.
+The prototype is built using HTML, CSS and Javascript (Vanilla).
 I'm a designer by trade so my code is a bit messy.
 If you have suggestions for improvements feel free to submit an issue or pull request on GitHub.

 ## License